Business Entities

 Converting a corporation to another type of business entity is more problematic, since the corporation, as a separate taxable entity, must be dissolved, with tax consequences to both the corporation and to its owners.
 There are several tax consequences if a corporation operated as a C corporation, but then elected to become an S corporation.
 Any net operating losses carried by the C corporation cannot be carried forward by the S corporation.
 A C corporation that accounted for its inventory by using LIFO may have to pay a tax for that benefit.
 A capital gains tax may have to be paid on any assets that have appreciated above the book value of the C corporation if the asset is disposed of within 10 years of forming the S corporation.
 A tax may also have to be paid if more than 25% of the gross receipts of the C corporation comes from passive investment income, such as dividends, interest, rents, and capital gains, and the corporation had accumulated earnings and profits before conversion.

-An LLC has the greatest flexibility in regard to business entities, because it can elect to be taxed like a partnership or a C corporation by filing Form 8832, Entity Classification Election or as an S corporation by filing Form 2553, Election by a Small Business Corporation.
+An LLC has the greatest flexibility of business entities, because it can elect to be taxed like a partnership or a C corporation by filing Form 8832, Entity Classification Election or as an S corporation by filing Form 2553, Election by a Small Business Corporation.

 Federal Employer Identification Number